gagolews/genieclust/.devel/sphinx/weave/r.md

 `cutree(gclust(...))`.

-* `genieclust` also features partition similarity scores (such as the Adjusted Rand or the Pair Sets Index) that can be used as external cluster validity measures.
+* `genieclust` also features partition similarity scores (such as the adjusted Rand index) that can be used as external cluster validity measures.

 For more details, refer to the package's {any}`documentation <../rapi>`.
-Don't forget to check out the Python examples regarding noise points detection, benchmarking, timing, etc.
+Also, see the Python examples regarding noise points detection, benchmarking, timing, etc.

 *To learn more about R, check out Marek's recent open-access (free!) textbook*